ElliotDahl1986/ML-Projects-From-Scratch/README.md

 </p>

 ### RL:
 Reinforcement learning implented from scratch.
 I investigate the use of combined modules having their own Q-table.
 I apply Gibbs policy improvement.
-I apply this to an environment containg various rewards.
+I apply this to an environment containing various rewards.

 Gibbs policy improvement:
 <p align="center">